nuodb/nuodbaas-webui/README.md

 # dbaas-cockpit

-User Interface to the DBaaS Rest service (nuodb-control-plane)
+User Interface to the NuoDB DBaaS Rest service (nuodb-control-plane)

 ## Setup in a development environment